fahimjason/mlops/README.md

 ```
 ## Create Container Image Repository in Elastic Container Registry
 - Create a Private Repository with repo name as `abalone`

+## Create Secret in AWS Secrets Manager
+- Create a token for `mlops` Repository.
+If you don't know how to make it, [click here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
+- Use the secret key as `abalone` and use the `created token` as value.
+Make the secret name as `abalone-token`

 ## Validation
 - Validate S3 Bucket for Data